Stimulus Check Update: Will You Get A Fourth Relief Payment?

 The pandemic has spotlighted growing disparities across the broader economy.
 While many households are flourishing financially during COVID, many others have fallen far behind where they were in early 2020.
 Much of the disparity hinges on whether wage earners could work remotely or needed to be on-site.

 Financial insecurity is still widespread, with 40 percent of respondents in a recent TransUnion survey saying their current income falls short of their pre-pandemic income.
 Nine percent of American adults (approximately 18 million people) reported a shortage of food in their household over the previous week, according to U.S. Census survey data from early May.
 Approximately 15 percent of renters (10.9 million people) have fallen behind on their rent, including 19 percent of renters with children in their household.
-(The federal eviction moratorium currently in effect doesn’t forgive rent owed, it pushes the debt into the future.)
+(The federal eviction moratorium set to expire on June 30 doesn’t forgive rent owed, it pushes the debt into the future.)
 Millions are also struggling to pay their mortgage.

 As of early May, over a quarter of American adults (62 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains well below pre-pandemic levels.
 Hiring for April fell well short of expectations, with the unemployment rate moving up slightly.
 Millions of low-wage jobs lost during the pandemic have not returned.
-Approximately 444,000 people initially applied for unemployment insurance last week, the lowest number since the start of the pandemic.
+Approximately 406,000 people initially applied for unemployment insurance last week, the lowest number since the start of the pandemic.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 95,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the week ending May 1, about 16 million workers were receiving from some form of unemployment aid.
+Another 93,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending May 8, just under 16 million workers were receiving some form of unemployment aid.
 But many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

+It’s unclear why job growth continues to lag expectations.
+Some have argued that overly generous benefits are making unemployment more attractive than working.
+Others believe those willing to work cannot find jobs with the wages and benefits they need to survive.
+As Marie Newman, a U.S. Representative from Illinois, put it, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”

 The previous round of stimulus checks has helped those Americans still awaiting the recovery to pay bills and put food on the table.
 But they were a short-term fix for a longer-term problem.
-The money could run out long before many people are once again able to earn a living wage.
-And some politicians feel that the last stimulus check, on top of previous stimulus checks, still won’t be enough.
+The money may run out well before many people can once again earn a living wage.
+And some politicians feel that the last stimulus check, on top of previous stimulus checks, still isn’t enough.

 Who Supports A Fourth Stimulus Check?